Velzoe Brown

-Velzoe Brown (1 March 1910 – 4 May 2011) was a jazz pianist and trombonist.
+Velzoe Brown (March 1, 1910 – May 4, 2011) was an American jazz pianist and trombonist.

 Early life

 Brown was raised in Nebraska to parents who were musicians; her mother a pianist and her father played trumpet.
 She was one of five children and learned to play piano without lessons.
 At the age of 13 she started to play trombone, using an instruction book to guide her.
 She was the first chair in Omaha Tech High School's marching band.

 Career

 At age 16 she joined the all-women traveling jazz band The Pollyanna Syncopators, and they played from New York to San Francisco throughout the 1920s.
 After the group disbanded due to The Great Depression, Brown moved to California, playing with the Juanita Connors band.